darobin/css-now/README.md

 `options` and a callback.
 The options (all of which are optional) are:

 * `watch`: boolean, enter watch mode or not.
-* `input`: input path.
+* `input`: input path, required.
 * `output`: output path.

-The callback will receive an error if there was one, just `null` otherwise.
+The callback will receive an error if there was one, just `null` otherwise, and the processed CSS.

-It also has a few named exports: `production`, `development`, and `configuration` which are all the configuration objects for the respective environments plus the resolved one — these can be used with external tools that support a PostCSS configuration, such as webpack.

 ## Global installation